 and the originals will be here:

 And the last step is that QuickServer will write a “completion file” to inform you that the job is finished.
 This is specified in the manifest file:

 You can setup other systems to monitor for this file, knowing that every image in that job was corrected before that file was written.

 So, what does this feature really provide?

 Quite a bit, really!
 This allows integration with a huge range of systems and lab management tools.
-This is what powers our Kodak DP2 integration and our customers are creating their own workflows with this.
 It means that you don’t need to move image files around in order to use our auto-correction capabilities.